dildeolupbiten/TkEnneagram/README.md

 ![img9](https://user-images.githubusercontent.com/29302909/96916721-9e71f480-14b0-11eb-913e-8fb02fa33878.png)

-The blue colored lines describes the total scores.
+The blue colored line describes the total scores.
 And the highest value is considered as the Enneagram Type of the person.
 Also the the highest neighbour of the Enneagram Type is considered as the Wing type of the person.
 So the ennagram and wing type of Albert Einstein is calculated as **4w5** according to 2010 Algorithm.
 (See [4w5](https://www.google.com/search?q=4w5) for further reading.)

 Also, users could export the result into a spreadsheet file via using the **Export** button.

 **7.** Users could select the categories of ADB via clicking the **Select** button near the **Categories** label.
-There are two ways of selecting the categories.
-One is the **Basic** category selection method which is coming by default and the window as below would open if the selection method is **Basic**.
+There are two ways of selecting the categories: One is the **Basic** category selection method which is coming by default and a window as below would open if the selection method is **Basic**.

 ![img10](https://user-images.githubusercontent.com/29302909/96892541-68257c80-1492-11eb-904e-f79b9cc9bf21.png)

-Users can search a category by writing something to the search entry.
+Users could search a category by writing somethings to the search entry.
 If the characters that users typed match with the characters of the categories in the category list, the horizontal scrollbar would move to the category that contains the characters.
-And if users press **Enter** key, the program would move to the other categories that contain the characters.
+And if users press the **Enter** key, the program would move to the positions of other categories that contain the characters.

 In order to select a category, users should use the right-click of the mause and select the **Add** option.
 The color of the added category would turn to red.
 Users could select all the categories by using `CTRL-A`, then the selected categories should be added.